artandrey/react-querying-tool-challenge/react-query.md

 pnpm run test:dev
 ```

-Ensure that your tests cover:

--   The retry mechanism for querying products
--   Retry logic for adding a product when it fails
--   The behavior of optimistic updates and product states

 #### Manual Testing of Optimistic Updates and Retries

 After implementing the hooks, manually test the optimistic update functionality and retry behavior in the application by running: